This fresh tomato pineapple salsa is a great way to utilize your tomato harvest, and the added pineapple gives extra tangy sweetness.

 This recipe is adapted from one my sister created over 20 years ago.

-In the recipe, I suggest using 1-2 jalapeno peppers but it's really a matter of taste.
-Although I love the flavor of jalapenos I find that it is difficult to determine just how hot they will be.
 Did you ever notice that sometimes they are really hot and others, not so hot?
-It turns out that they really do vary on the heat index scale.
+It turns out that they actually do vary on the heat index scale.
 However, this article tells us that age has something to do with the heat level.
 In this batch, you can see that the peppers are smooth and even though I used 2 peppers the salsa was not very hot at all.
 I'm hoping this theory will unlock the mystery so I can control the heat in the future.

 My sister's original recipe calls for plum tomatoes.
 They are perfect because they are so meaty and don't have a lot of liquid or seeds.
-Still, if you are growing or have access to fresh standard beefsteak type tomatoes you can use them too.
+Still, if you are growing or have access to fresh standard beefsteak-type tomatoes you can use them too.
 Just take a moment to squeeze out the juice and seeds before chopping up the flesh.

 Around here we wait all summer for fresh tomatoes.
 Then come August there is a glut of tomatoes to use or freeze.